 6. Pack a few magnets

 Hear me out.
 Not only are magnets a great toy in self-contained apartments with fridges (letters of the alphabet are good), they also make handy toys when out and about.
 One of my 2-year-old’s favourite distractions in a cafe is taking a small magnet around and finding out which surfaces it sticks to.
-This works best in quiet cafes, if it’s crowded customer’s may not appreciate being toddler-tested for magnetic attributes.
+This works best in quiet cafes, if it’s crowded customers may not appreciate being toddler-tested for magnetic attributes.

 7. Play dough

 Little tubs are great for long aeroplane trips and the containers can be used as toys for sorting, water play or collecting in their own right.
-And contrary to what we thought before we took off, you can keep play dough pretty contained on a airplane tray table.
+And contrary to what we thought before we took off, you can keep play dough pretty contained on an airplane tray table.

 8. Small books – or larger ones!